If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - No tengo nunca tiempo. = I never have time.

-How to ask questions in Spanish
+How questions work in Spanish

 English: